NayanD-py/MetaHydroPred/README.md

 # MetaHydroPred

-**MetaHydroPred** is a meta-learning framework for predicting **current density** and **H₂ production rate** in microbial electrochemical cells (MECs).
+**MetaHydroPred** is a meta-learning framework for predicting **current density** and **H₂ production rate** in microbial electrolysis cells (MECs).
 The framework combines predictions from multiple baseline machine-learning models using a stacked meta-model to improve robustness across heterogeneous substrates and experimental conditions.

 ---